wessenstam/demoguide/docs/srvpam/mod1/mod1.md

 ![server PAM](images/lab005.png)

-Log out of the session and try the above steps using the **state@thylab.local** account and see that that account, even though it exists in the AD, has no rights to login to the system (the system will allow 5 Times before it closes the attempt).
+Log out of the session and try the above steps using the **state@delinealabs.local** account and see that that account, even though it exists in the AD, has no rights to login to the system (the system will allow 5 Times before it closes the attempt).

 ![server PAM](../../images/lab0002.png)